MCP

 • Code generation assistance for Cast AI integrations

-Cast AI MCP Server Setup
+Cast AI MCP server setup

 Cast AI hosts a remote MCP server at https://docs.cast.ai/mcp.
 Configure your AI development tools to connect to this server.
-If your APIs require authentication, you can pass in headers via query parameters or however headers are configured in your MCP client.

 {